will-wow/svelte-on-rails-sample/docs/blog.md

 Then it happens.
 That moment where the dev teams says "oh no, should we have used React?"
 Maybe a user in an interview mentions, "why can't I edit this data right here, why do I have to go to another page to do it?"
 Or maybe the next big feature is wizard, with lots of state, conditional fields based on values from previous pages, a dynamic progress bar, validation that should warn you about missing data, but not stop you from progressing until you try to submit... the stuff they invented SPAs to deal with.

 That doesn't mean the team made a mistake going with Rails - an SPA adds drag to any project, and if you can get an MVP out faster without it, then you're in a great place.
-But still, it would be nice if there was something in between -- that had the size and simplicty of jQuery, with the more powerful declarative abstractions of React.
+But still, it would be nice if there was something in between -- that had the size and simplicity of jQuery, with the more powerful declarative abstractions of React.

 ## Svelte to the Rescue